opentracing/opentracing-cpp/docs/usage.md

     * `Tracer::SpanOptionsGuard` - RAII Wrappers for SpanOptions
     * `Tracer::SpanContextGuard` - RAII Wrappers for SpanContexts

-Our theoretical "ACME Inc." organization can use to instrument their applications.
+Our theoretical "ACME Inc." organization can use these type names to instrument their applications.
 The `Tracer` typedef is not standardized, but it is recommended.
 The rest of the documentation will assume that `Tracer` was the chosen name for the Tracer type.

 If clients ever require that they swap `OpenTracing` implementations, they will need to update only this header file and rebuild applications.

 ### Installing the Tracer

-Now that you have selected your chosen implementation, your applications can rely on your global `opentracing-cpp` configuration header to set up the `Tracer`.
-The `Tracer` implementation is installed explicitly as singleton in main.
+Once a implementation is chosen, your applications can rely on your global `opentracing-cpp` configuration header to set up the `Tracer`.
+The `Tracer` implementation singleton is installed explicitly in main.
 This must be done before any other parts of the API can be used:

 ```
 // acmetask.m.cpp